spaghettix/FE_GE_TSC/README.md

 **References:**
+<a id="1">[1]</a> ...
-<a id="1">[2]</a> Fenton, Michael, James McDermott, David Fagan, Stefan Forstenlechner, Erik Hemberg, and Michael O'Neill.
+<a id="2">[2]</a> Fenton, Michael, James McDermott, David Fagan, Stefan Forstenlechner, Erik Hemberg, and Michael O'Neill.
 "Ponyge2: Grammatical evolution in python."
 In Proceedings of the Genetic and Evolutionary Computation Conference Companion, pp. 1194-1201.
 2017.